FerCa/searchBot/README.md

 With Docker you will be able to see the container logs, execute a bash interactive session inside de container, get a new version of searchBot (downloading the latest image).
 I encourage you to read the [docker documentation](https://docs.docker.com/) and get familiar with the concepts and tools.
 It's an awesome tool!

+## Implementing a new scraper

+Implementing a new scraper is really easy.
+You just need to create a new scraper class inside the "scarpers" directory.

+Your class should expose a method called "extractAds".
+This method will receive a string with the HTML code of the configured search and should return an array of ad objects (lib/ad.js).

+And that's all!

+Also you can create a integration test inside the "integration_test" folder, you can use it to help you develop your scraper and after, this will ensure that your scraper keeps working and realize if the scraped page changes.